saddam-maratouq/R-N-Instagram/notes/notes.md

 <!-- the error  -->
 Metro has encountered an error: While trying to resolve module 'firebase' ?

-the problem in consensus  betwen expo and firebase version
+the problem in consensus  between expo and firebase version

 solution : =>  npm i firebase@9.7.0  .....